Kensington Revival Plan

 Progress Updates

-Not long after taking office in in 2024, Mayor Parker walked the streets of Kensington, a neighborhood that has long suffered from crime, blight and open-air drug activity.
+Not long after taking office in 2024, Mayor Parker walked the streets of Kensington, a neighborhood that has long suffered from crime, blight and open-air drug activity.
 The visit, which wasn't her last, was part of a broader Kensington Community Revival plan.
 Here are some of the steps Mayor Parker has taken related to the neighborhood thus far:

 Related News